pawPatoes/Mayhem/README.md

 (CM stands for cross-mod and means that Mayhem has certain content that's only accessible if you have that mod)

 I don't recommend playing with many joker mods because it's gonna make finding fusable jokers harder and the game devolves into grindy nonsense.
+If you do, I recommend installing Glue for Modpacks, which can give you more slots in the shop to start with.

 ### Mayhem Mega Modpack®
 This is a stupid name I came up with for my personal collection of mods I play with.